ledinhtan/FVM--Practical-Assigment-1/README.md

-# A 1D Poisson Problem using Finite Volume Method
+# A 1D Poisson Equation using Finite Volume Method

-This work is my practical assignment related to Finite Volume Method to solve a 1D Poisson Problem.
+This work is my practical assignment related to Finite Volume Method to solve a 1D Poisson Equation.

 ## Authors